COVID-19 Updates – Industry response and impact

-There is good collaboration between government and industry in the different producing countries to make sure operations are maintained, with no incidents offshore.
+There is in general good collaboration between government and industry in the different producing countries to make sure operations are maintained, with no incidents offshore.
 In fact, several IOGP members report a reduction in incidents and improved up-times for facilities.

 Companies are affected, some more profoundly than others.
-From 2019 to 2020, depending on countries and areas, capital expenditure is being slashed by 20-30% and could even drop between 40 to 50% in certain areas.
+From 2019 to 2020, depending on countries and areas, capital expenditure plans are being reduced by 20-30%.
 It’s still too early to have a comprehensive view, also given that there are clearly delays to future capital investment decisions.

 This is already directly impacting the whole supply chain: for many of the supply chain companies, the loss of activity will have a very substantial impact: Some construction yards are losing 70% of their workload, engineering around 60%.